nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 } while (users.isNextPageAvailable());
 ```

-Depending on you directory configuration, pattern will act differently, see `substringMatchType` in your directory configuration.
+Depending on your directory configuration, the pattern will act differently, see `substringMatchType` in your directory configuration.

 Let's search for john:
 ```java